-• Three (3) neatly mounted electrocardiograms or three high quality, close-up, glossy photographs of ECGs from any species with accompanying questions and answers regarding the interpretation of the ECG.
+- Three (3) high quality ECGs from any species with accompanying questions and answers regarding the interpretation of the ECG.
 Do not submit your ECGs as slides.
 Single lead or multiple leads may be submitted as required for interpretation.
-Paper speed, calibration and lead selection must be included.

-• Three questions with accompanying typed answers that require the interpretation of submitted graphic material such as (but not limited to) radiographs, cardiac catheterization data, ultrasound exams, gross or microscopic pathology, or other special studies.
-Include five (5) copies of the original, a high quality glossy photograph, or 2" x 2" slide of the subject material.

-• One digital video recording with accompanying typed answer.
-This may include echocardiograms, angiograms or other fluoroscopic procedures, or other video examinations.

-E.3.a.2.
-A letter signed by the candidate's Supervising Diplomate and the candidate stating that the candidate did not have any direct aid in writing the questions that the candidate prepared.

-E.3.a.3.
-The appropriate number of copies of the completed cardiology application form as specified in the on-line instructions.
+Paper speed, calibration and lead selection must be included. - Three questions with accompanying typed answers that require the interpretation of submitted graphic material such as (but not limited to) radiographs, cardiac catheterization data, ultrasound exams, gross or microscopic pathology, or other special studies.
+Include five (5) copies of the original, a high quality glossy photograph, or 2" x 2" slide of the subject material. - One digital video recording with accompanying typed answer.
+This may include echocardiograms, angiograms or other fluoroscopic procedures, or other video examinations. - E.3.a.2.
+A letter signed by the candidate's Supervising Diplomate and the candidate stating that the candidate did not have any direct aid in writing the questions that the candidate prepared. - E.3.a.3.
+The appropriate number of copies of the completed cardiology application form as specified in the on-line instructions. - E.3.a.4.

-E.3.a.4.
 Three (3) letters of reference from cardiology associates with whom the candidate has worked during the training program.
 At least one must be from either an ACVIM (Cardiology) Diplomate or an approved ECVIM Diplomate certified in the Specialty of Cardiology.
-It is preferred that a second reference also come from either an ACVIM (Cardiology) Diplomate or an approved ECVIM Diplomate certified in the Specialty of Cardiology) Diplomate or an approved ECVIM Diplomate certified in the Specialty of Cardiology and the third from an ACVIM Diplomate certified in the Specialty of Small Animal Internal Medicine or Large Animal Internal Medicine.
-Each referee must send the reference letter or form as directed in the credentials packet.

-E.3.a.5.
-A Candidate Fee Remittance Form must be submitted and Credentials fee may be paid by US bank check (US funds) or by MasterCard or Visa (refer to D.2.i.).

-E.3.a.6.
-A copy of the letter from the ACVIM stating the candidate has passed the general examination should accompany the application if the candidate does not plan to take the general and the Specialty Examinations together in the same year.
+It is preferred that a second reference also come from either an ACVIM (Cardiology) Diplomate or an approved ECVIM Diplomate certified in the Specialty of Cardiology and the third from an ACVIM Diplomate certified in the Specialty of Small Animal Internal Medicine or Large Animal Internal Medicine.
+Each referee must send the reference letter or form as directed in the credentials packet. - E.3.a.5.
+A Candidate Fee Remittance Form must be submitted and Credentials fee may be paid by US bank check (US funds) or by MasterCard, Visa or American Express (refer to D.2.i.). - E.3.a.6.
+A copy of the letter from the ACVIM stating the candidate has passed the general examination should accompany the application if the candidate does not plan to take the general and the Specialty Examinations together in the same year. - E.3.a.7.
+Candidates must submit their final, updated Echocardiography, Catheterization and Education Logs and a completed Summary Form to ACVIM by March 1 of the final year of the residency.
+Candidates will be notified by May 1 regarding acceptability or any CRTC concerns.

-E.3.a.7.
-The candidate should arrange the items in E.3.a.1, E.3.a.2, E.3.a.3, E.3.a.4, and E.3.a.6, in a separate binder for each application form, each containing one of each item.
-All original items should be included in one binder (Binder #1).
-The number of application forms is specified in the on-line instructions.